HyenaPixel: Global Image Context with Convolutions: Related Work

 \section{Related Work}

-The Vision Transformer (ViTs)~\cite{dosovitskiy2020image} plays a significant role in the recent developments in vision~\cite{tu2022maxvit,woo2023convnext,darcet2023vision}.
-ViTs split an input image into equal-sized patches of size 16$\times$16 and project them into a token space.
-Positional encoding is added to preserve spatial information.
-The tokens are processed using the Transformer encoder with bidirectional attention originally proposed by Vaswani et al.~\shortcite{vaswani2017attention}.
-Improvements to ViTs focus on the architecture~\cite{liu2021swin,yu2022metaformer}, training strategy~\cite{touvron2021training,woo2023convnext}, and on the attention-mechanism or generally token mixing~\cite{liu2021swin,dong2022cswin,tu2022maxvit,yu2022metaformer,yu2022metaformer_baselines}.
-Hierarchical structure is a commonly applied architecture modification~\cite{liu2021swin,yu2022metaformer,tu2022maxvit}.
+Improvements to the ViT~\cite{dosovitskiy2020image} focus on the architecture~\cite{liu2021swin,yu2022metaformer}, training strategy~\cite{woo2023convnext}, and attention mechanism or generally token mixing~\cite{liu2021swin,dong2022cswin,tu2022maxvit,yu2022metaformer,yu2022metaformer_baselines,zhu2023biformer}.
+By following a four-stage architecture with convolution-based down-sampling layers, the hierarchical structure provides a consistent accuracy improvement~\cite{liu2021swin}.
 Knowledge distillation with an extra teacher token from a CNN teacher also proved helpful~\cite{touvron2021training}.
-Swin Transformers~\cite{liu2021swin} apply attention to shifted rectangular windows.
-MaxViT~\cite{tu2022maxvit} uses sparse window attention and grid attention for global interactions.
+There are different variants of attention for visual data: Swin Transformers~\cite{liu2021swin} apply attention to shifted rectangular windows while MaxViT~\cite{tu2022maxvit} uses window attention and sparse grid attention for global interactions.
+CSWin~\cite{dong2022cswin} uses parallel row and column attention with integrated position enhancement.
+BiFormer~\cite{zhu2023biformer} implements data-driven key-value filtering to reduce computational overhead for irrelevant tokens.
+Similarly, DAT~\cite{xia2022vision} selects important tokens based on fixed reference points and predicted offsets.
+Some methods use convolutional layers within each transformer block to enhance local positional information~\cite{dong2022cswin, xia2022vision, zhu2023biformer} while others replace the FFN with a convolutional component~\cite{tu2022maxvit}.
 Focus of current research is the self-supervised learning of visual features~\cite{woo2023convnext}.

+\paragraph{ConvNets and large kernels.} ConvNets first proposed in the 1980s~\cite{lecun1989backpropagation} are responsible for may advancements in computer vision~\cite{lecun1998gradient,Behnke03,CiresanMS12,krizhevsky2012imagenet,szegedy2015going,he2016deep,tan2019efficientNet}.
+New progress has been made in ConvNet research as a result of the new success of the transformers~\cite{vaswani2017attention, dosovitskiy2020image}.
+Typically, the transformer architecture is used as a basis while the attention layer is replaced with a combination of convolutional layers~\cite{yu2022metaformer,yu2022metaformer_baselines,wang2023internimage}.
+For instance, InternImage~\cite{wang2023internimage} replaces attention with deformable convolutions to realize long range data-driven dependencies and scale the model to one billion parameters.
+ConvNeXt~\cite{liu2022convnet} builds on a deep stack of small convolutional blocks, that later proved suitable for unsupervised training as masked auto encoder~\cite{woo2023convnext}.